 Many OTB parlors now use systems in the Caribbean and Central America, which provide several incentives to bettors, such as rebates.

-Parx Casino and Racing currently operates three off-track betting (OTB) facilities, as two parlors closed.
+Parx Casino and Racing currently operates two off-track betting (OTB) facilities.

 They are referred to as turf clubs and are as follows: